andromeda-51/shellcode_injector/README.md

 # shellcode_injector README.md
 ## Introduction
-shellrunner is a simple Windows-based tool designed to load and execute a given shellcode from a binary file.
+shellrunner is a simple Windows-based tool designed to load and execute shellcode from a binary file.
 This differs from blobrunner and other tools like it by simplifying the injection process.
 Compile with debugging symbols.
 During dynamic analysis, inspect the `execute_shellcode` function and put a breakpoint on the instruction that calls the shellcode.

 ## Prerequisites